 If it’s your feet, it’s a simple and fairly inexpensive fix with a quality orthotic.
 That’s right.
 By simply restoring your foot to a normal, functional arch, we can help normalize the posture and alignment of your lower body.
 The result?
 Lasting relief from lower back pain because your body no longer has to overcorrect the problems caused by your feet!

 Custom-made orthotics, which are available at many AlignLife clinics, are uniquely designed to directly and completely support and restore the arch of your foot.
 This helps correct low back posture and restores proper function for prolonged, pain-free foot health.
 It also may be the difference between long-term success and failure in your quest to be rid of low back pain for good.

 Want to know more about how AlignLife can help support your feet and back?

 Reach out to your local AlignLife clinic and set up a time to chat!
-Also, be sure to check out this article on summer footwear (we’re looking at you, flip flops!) to make sure your shoes are giving you the support you need!
+Also, be sure to check out this article on spring break and summer footwear (we’re looking at you, flip flops!) to make sure your shoes are giving you the support you need!